Intellectual property protection by Nintendo: Copyright circumvention

-In 2021, Gary Bowser was sentenced to 40 months in prison and order to pay $14.5 million in restitution for his role in a Nintendo hacking scheme.
+In 2021, Gary Bowser was sentenced to 40 months in prison and ordered to pay $14.5 million in restitution for his role in a Nintendo hacking scheme.
 Critics claim that the punishment was excessive, while others argue that it was necessary to send a message to deter other hackers and protect intellectual property rights.
 Bowser's recent release from jail has brought attention to the impact that the massive amount of money he owes in restitution may have on his life and livelihood, as he claims to have only been able to pay off a small fraction of the fine so far.
 During the hacking scheme, Bowser personally made only $320,000 in profit.

 Nintendo initiated two lawsuits against users for circumventing copyright and facilitating copyright infringement in June 2024.
 One was against the owner of ModdedHardware, a website that sold modified Switch units and components that bypassed Nintendo's protections.
 Nintendo won the case and was awarded $2 million from the site owner in September 2025, as well a permanent injunction forcing the site to shut down and be transferred to Nintendo.
 The other was against one of the lead moderators of the Reddit subforum r/SwitchPirates, which had over 190,000 members that traded Nintendo software stripped of copyright protections.
 The defendant in the second claim failed to show up for initial court hearings, causing Nintendo to seek subpoenas for other members of the r/SwitchPirates group, including through Discord and Google records.
-By October 2025, Nintendo has discovered the identity of the Reddit moderator, and sought $4.5 million in damages from the person.
+By October 2025, Nintendo has discovered the identity of the Reddit moderator, and was able to win a default judgement of $4.5 million in damages from the person in September 2026.

 Within the Nintendo Switch 2, Nintendo included the ability to detect the use of modified game cartridges that can be used to work around the console's copy protection, such as by storing ROM dumps of game carts; one such example being the Mig Flash.
 Users that had used these found that they were blocked from using any of Nintendo's online services.